'Hot Jupiters' Can Grow In Size As They Age, Claim Scientists

 Over the last few years scientists have discovered many exoplanets by detecting dips in light as these orbit their own star.

-Now, a new study reveals that "Hot Jupiters" - that have a short star-planet distance - will continue to increase in size as time progresses.
+Now, a new study reveals that "hot Jupiters" - exoplanets that have a short star-planet distance - will continue to increase in size as time progresses.

-For the uninitiated, Hot Jupiters are a group of exoplanets that have a mass and radius almost similar to that of Jupiter in our solar system.
-However, these exoplanets are a lot hotter than our galaxy's Jupiter.
+For the uninitiated, hot Jupiters are a class of exoplanets that have a mass and radius almost similar to that of Jupiter in our solar system.
+However, these exoplanets are a lot hotter than our Jupiter.

-These exoplanets are much closer to their parent star and, therefore, have a very short orbital radii compared to our Jupiter.
+These exoplanets are much closer to their parent star and, therefore, have a very short orbital radii compared to our gas giant.
 These planets have no counterparts in the solar system.

 The New Theory